Saint Mary’s University is one of four CRNA schools in Minnesota.

 64 semester units

-*This includes the cost of books, supplies, test fees and miscellaneous school expenses.
+*This includes the cost of books, supplies, test fees, application fee and miscellaneous school expenses.

 Small class size.

 Number of Applicants

 Anywhere from 3-6 times the number of available spots in the program and number of applicants.

 Are you concerned that the Saint Marys University Nurse Anesthesia Program won’t give you the specific experiences or training you need to be a successful CRNA?
 Learn what standards CRNA Programs must meet in order to be accredited by the Council on Accreditation of Nurse Anesthesia (COA).

 This CRNA program (as well as all others that are accredited by the COA) prepares you to take the CCNA certification exam at the conclusion of the program, allowing you to become a CRNA.